hypertidy/silicate/proposal.md

 ## Secondary motivations

 Raster data in R is well-supported for affine-based georeferencing, but rectlinear (supported by `graphics::image` and curvilinear models (supported indirectly by `lattice::levelplot` and `ggplot2::?`) are representable only by explicit-expanded polygonal forms.

+# The plan

+Request for advice on key parties to contribute, funding for working groups and presentations.

+Investigate best options for front-end user interfaces and back-end systems.

+* lists of tables, as illustrated in proto-forms in spbabel, rangl, rbgm
+* sf-like forms, list-columns with shared-entity semantics
+* advanced techniques, environments, R6, with vertex/primitives pools
+* database or database-like connections in list-columns - nested tibbles that are back-ended?

+Key outputs

+1. Provide tools for decomposing geo-spatial and other complex data to common general forms.
+2. Illustrate general workflow with tools to convert between `sf`, GeoJSON, TopoJSON, leaflet list-forms, and `rgl` and `plotly`
+3. Generate a classification of the broad class of "spatial data" in R that incorporates simple features and other forms and guides translation efforts across R packages.
+These are patterns that are for the most part user-accessible, so creating modified or specialized versions that are more efficient or better focussed for particular tasks will be straightforward.
+4. Implement a prototype general-form geo-spatial-graphics data structure that can store geometry, topology, aesthetic mappings to bridge the creation of hierarchical data in the tidyverse with its visualization and analysis.